campbj49/Project66-Capstone2/DataSource.md

 # Overview
-The API I will be using in this project is a custom API that will grant the frontend access to the server.
+The API I will be using in this project is http://www.dnd5eapi.co/.
+It has all of the default stat blocks I need plus some other material from the rule books that I may use if I continue to expand the features of the project.
+A custom API will grant the frontend access to both the database and the main API.
 ## Database Schema
 - User
     - username: primary key used for user identification